Dev-Mentorship-Programme/DSA/CONTRIBUTING.md

 - Copy the repository using HTTPS, under "HTTPS", or an SSH key, or using GitHub CLI, <br> `git clone https://github.com/YOUR-USERNAME/DSA`.
 - Create a new branch to work on!
 Branch from `main` and checkout to the new branch.
 - Check for the folder of the concept you are solving, each concept folder has seperate folders for each language.
-- If your programming language is not included in the folder, create one for it using the format; `Java`.
+- If your programming language is not included in the folder, create one for it using the format; `java`.
 - Create a new file using the problem name like the below format depending on your programming language:

 `plus-one-sam.cs` or `plus-one-sam.js`